rupeshmewada/rupeshMewada/README.md

 ### Hi 👋
   ##  I am Rupesh Mewada
--  I am a React and Drupal developer
+-  I am a Mearn stack and Drupal developer
 -  I have 1.7 years of experience as a Drupal Developer at EverPeak IT Solutions
  ## Technical skills
   Frontend Development: